 She gratefully acknowledges the financial support of The League of Canadian Poets (travel grant), Canada Council (Literary Reading grants), City of Ottawa (Creation and Production Fund for Professional Artists), and the Ontario Arts Council (Writers' Reserve grants).

-Awards/Recognitions include: The First Mother's Day After Dad's Death made the 50-poem longlist for The Best Canadian Poetry 2011 (Tightrope) , The Robert Kroetsch Award for innovative Poetry 2011, Hot Ottawa Voice 2008, 3rd Place in the Ray Burrell Poetry Contest 2007 and Honorable Mention in the Ray Burrell Poetry Contest 2006.
+Awards/Recognitions include: The First Mother's Day After Dad's Death made the 50-poem longlist for The Best Canadian Poetry 2011 (Tightrope) , The Robert Kroetsch Award for innovative Poetry 2011, Hot Ottawa Voice 2008, 3rd Place in the Ray Burrell Poetry Contest 2007, Honorable Mention in the Ray Burrell Poetry Contest 2006 and was included in the John Newlove Award finalists in 2003.

 She's a member of the League of Canadian Poets, Haiku Canada, Haiku North America and Tanka Canada.